fredericodes/Zanshin/README.md

 # Zanshin

+## :warning: This project is work in progress.

 A centralized keylogger application.
 Monitor keystrokes of all your devices in one place.

 ## What is a Keylogger?